vertical-knowledge/ripozo/README.rst

 are definitely accepting pull requests (hint: we almost always love more tests and documentation).
 We do have just a few requests:

-* Every method, function, and docstring should have a thorough docstring
+* Every method, function, and class should have a thorough docstring
 * There should be at least one unit test for each function and method
 * Keep your pull requests to one issue.
 (Preferably open an issue on github first for record keeping)